 What’s important, if one wants to know more than a pitiful amount, is not to avoid taking anyone’s word for it.
-It’s to be sure “take it on the word” only of people who truly know what they are talking about.
+It’s to be sure to “take it on the word” of only those people who truly know what they are talking about.

 Once this point is settled, we can see what made the early members of the Royal Society, along with various of their contemporaries on the Continent, so truly remarkable.
 They were not epistemic alchemists (although some of them, including Newton, were alchemists) who figured out some magical way for human beings to participate in collective knowledge without the mediation of trust and authority.

-Rather their achievement was establishing that the way of knowing one should deem authoritative and worthy of trust is the empirical one distinctive of science and at odds with those characteristic of its many rivals, including divine revelation, philosophical rationalism, and one or another species of faux empiricism—should be aknowledged as authoritative.
+Rather their achievement was establishing that the way of knowing one should deem authoritative and worthy of trust is the empirical one distinctive of science and at odds with those characteristic of its many rivals, including divine revelation, philosophical rationalism, and one or another species of faux empiricism.

 Instead of refusing to take anyone’s word for it, the early members of the Royal Society retrained their faculties for recognizing “who knows what they are talking about” to discern those of their number whose insights had been corroborated by science’s signature way of knowing.